MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     -	`Install-Module MSAL.PS`
 3. To run the script, enter the following command:
     ```.\MediaRecordingTenantProvisioning.ps1```
-    The package starts installing and a sign-in dialog box opens.
+    The package starts installing and a sign in dialog opens.
 4. Enter your tenant administrator credentials to sign into your organization.
     >[!NOTE]
     >You’ll be asked to provide credentials thrice.